Selection of studies

 Methodological quality of the studies

-We used the CB scale to evaluate methodological quality of the included studies .
-The CB criteria include P-values, statistical power, correction for multiplicity, comparative sample sizes between cases and controls, genotyping methods and the HWE.
-In this scale, low, moderate and high have scores of < 5, 5-6 and ³ 7, respectively.
+We used the Clark-Baudouin (CB) scale to evaluate methodological quality of the included studies .
+The CB criteria include P-values, statistical power, and corrections for multiplicity, comparative sample sizes between cases and controls, genotyping methods and the HWE.
+In this scale, low, moderate and high have scores of < 5, 5–6 and ≥ 7, respectively.